What Is Fissure-in-ano?

 Supportive management of Fissure-in-ano (diet, lifestyle, and home remedies)

-The key to treating Fissure-in-ano is- do not to strain at stool.
+The key to treating Fissure-in-ano is not to strain at stool.
 Visit the toilet only when you have the urge.
 Be physically active and follow a healthy lifestyle to avoid constipation.
 What you eat throughout the day is important.

 Diet regimen

 Eat homemade fresh meals.
 Have adequate liquids throughout the day.
-In case of constipation, eat fiber-rich food like cereals, millets, oats.
+In case of constipation, eat fiber-rich food like cereals, millet, and oats.
 Eat fruits like papaya, guava, and bananas empty stomach on a daily basis.
 Avoid too much spicy food, coffee, tea, and aerated drinks.
 In case of diarrhea, treat it well within time by treating the cause.
-In such cases, avoid fiber-rich food and switch to soft, semi solid lightly spiced, nutritionally dense foods like thick vegetable soups, dal rice with sabji, millet porridge, idli, dosas, poha, upma, etc. Avoid alcohol and heavy meals like bakery goods, deep-fried and non-vegetarian foods especially after 7 pm.
+In such cases, avoid fiber-rich food and switch to soft, semi-solid lightly spiced, nutritionally dense foods like thick vegetable soups, dal rice with sabzi, millet porridge, idli, dosas, poha, upma, etc. Avoid alcohol and heavy meals like bakery goods, and deep-fried and non-vegetarian foods, especially after 7 pm.

 Home remedies